-This is a patient* with advanced gastric or GEJ adenocarcinoma – someone who knows their situation, but is not surrendering to it.
+This is a patient* with advanced or metastatic gastric or GEJ adenocarcinoma – someone who knows their situation, but is not surrendering to it.

 - Presents with difficulty swallowing